-As an NEA member, you can get a 10% discount on cruises through Trafalgar Worldwide Guided Vacations.
-Once you’re signed in, visit Trafalgar and search for “cruise.”
-Trafalgar’s cruises reach destinations all over the world, from Alaska to New Zealand.
-Take a romantic trip down the Rhine River in Europe, a 3-day cruise to the Greek Isles or hug a llama in Peru!
+As an NEA member, you can get a discount on cruises through NEA Travel.
+Cruises reach destinations all over the world, from Alaska to New Zealand.

 - Budget-friendly tip: Consider off-peak excursions.
 If your schedule’s a bit flexible, cruising during so-called shoulder seasons can reward you with lower fares and smaller crowds.
 For example, peak season for the Caribbean and the Bahamas is from late March through July, but the shoulder season runs from December to early April (which may allow you to snag a deal during winter holidays or spring break).